SimonRuppGreene/Ignition2015_week7/deliverables.md

 - What is a string?
 An array?
 A boolean?
   - string: sequence of characters stored in a single variable
   - array: sequence of contiguously allocated values in memory referenced by index offset from the first element, but     in javascript is really more of a linked list object
+  - boolean: a variable that either has a value of true or false
 - What are events?
   - any action that takes place on a web page
 - Link to codeacademy profile: http://www.codecademy.com/Zharek